dbochicchio/luup-mqtt/README.md

 # MQTT Bridge for Luup
-This is a MQTT Bridge for Openluup and Mios'Vera Platform (Luup engine).
+This is a MQTT Bridge for Openluup and Mios' Vera Platform (Luup engine).
-This could help integration with other ecosystems (Tasmota, Shelly, Home Assistant) with an external process, running indendpently from your Vera/Openluup installation.
+This could help integration with other ecosystems (Tasmota, Shelly, Home Assistant) using an external process, running indendpently from your Vera/Openluup installation.
+It's fast, lightweight and it's not crippling your Luup engine stability.
+Right now, it's only receiving messages.
+Sending will be implemented soon.

 ***Vera early beta.
 Use at your own risk.***